 In addition to sales, support or other business offices in foreign countries, many businesses make a larger investment in international business by building factories or other operations centers.
 Businesses also must send money internationally to fund these operations.
 It takes money to run a factory: utility payments, insurance, maintenance, capital investment, repairs and the employees who run the factory must all be paid in a timely fashion2.
 Sending money internationally to keep factories humming is critical, as many factories and other operations can take several hours or even days to restart after a shutdown.
 It is therefore important to ensure they do not shut down in the first place3.

-Sending Money Internationally for Real Estate
+Sending Money Abroad for Real Estate

 Businesses with operations in foreign countries, whether offices, factories or any other type of physical presence, must pay for that space.
 Whether buying property in the foreign country or leasing space, there is a need for the business to send money internationally to pay for that property.
 Notably, when purchasing property, the amount of funds that must be sent internationally can be quite large.
 Even when entering into a lease, the initial outlay of funds required can still be large.
 Besides the initial cost of the lease, upfront costs can include fees for real estate agents and attorneys, plus costs for redesigning and building out the leased space to suit the needs of the business4.